enasequence/gff3tools/docs/0003_validation_engine.md

 - Feature Name: Validation Engine
 - Document Date: 2025-08-01
-- Last Updated: 2025-08-01
+- Last Updated: 2025-08-18

 # Summary

-This document proposes a new Validation Engine for the GFF3Tools project.
-This engine will centralize and manage the execution of various validation rules on biological data, ensuring data integrity and consistency throughout the parsing and conversion process.
-It is designed to be integrated with various readers and converters, allowing for both real-time feature-level validation and aggregated annotation-level validation.
+The document describes the Validation Engine for the GFF3Tools project.
+This engine centraises and manages the execution of various validation rules, ensuring data integrity and consistency throughout the parsing and conversion process.
+It is designed to be integrated with various readers and converters, allowing for both real-time syntax-level validation and aggregated semantic validation.

 # Motivation & Rationale

-The existing validation framework (`docs/0002_validation_rules.md`) provides a robust mechanism for defining rules and handling their severities.
-However, the current implementation of validation logic is scattered across various reader and converter classes (e.g., `GFF3FileReader`), leading to:
+The validation rules (`docs/0002_validation_rules.md`) provides a robust mechanism for defining rules and handling their severities.
+However, without a central validation engine the logic is scattered across various reader and converter classes (e.g., `GFF3FileReader`), leading to:
-- **Scattered Validation Logic:** Validation checks are currently embedded directly within parsing and processing logic, making it difficult to manage, extend, and reuse validation rules.
+- **Scattered Validation Logic:** Validation checks embedded directly within parsing and processing logic, making it difficult to manage, extend, and reuse validation rules.
-- **Limited Scope of Validation:** Most validations are performed on individual lines or features, with limited support for validations that require a broader context (e.g., an entire GFF3 annotation or even the whole file).
+- **Limited Scope of Validation:** Most validations are performed on individual lines or features, with limited support for validations that require a broader context.
 - **Difficulty in State Management:** Validations that require accumulating state across multiple features (e.g., checking for duplicate IDs within an annotation, verifying parent-child relationships) are harder to implement and maintain.
+Implementation of such validations would pollute the parser implementation.

 This Validation Engine aims to address these issues by:
 - **Centralizing Validation Execution:** Providing a single entry point for all data validation, abstracting the validation logic from the parsing process.
-- **Enabling Comprehensive Validation:** Supporting both immediate, feature-level validations and deferred, annotation-level validations that require accumulated state.
+- **Enabling Comprehensive Validation:** Supporting both syntax and semantic validations that may require accumulated state.
-- **Improving Extensibility and Maintainability:** Making it easier to add new validation rules and manage existing ones without modifying core reader or converter logic.
+- **Improving Extensibility and Maintainability:** Making it easier to add new semantic validation rules and manage existing ones without modifying core reader or converter logic.

 The rationale behind the chosen design emphasizes a clear separation of concerns, flexibility, and performance.
-By introducing a dedicated engine, we can decouple validation logic from data reading, making the system more modular and testable.
-The design allows for both immediate and deferred validation, accommodating various validation requirements efficiently.
+By introducing a dedicated engine, we can decouple semantic validation logic from data reading, making the system more modular and testable.
+The design allows for both immediate syntactic and deferred semantic validation, accommodating various validation requirements efficiently.

 # Usage Guidelines

-The Validation Engine will primarily be used internally by various readers/converters to ensure data quality.
+The Validation Engine will be used internally by various readers/converters to ensure data quality.

 **Integration with Readers/Converters:**
 - Readers/converters will be modified to instantiate and use the `ValidationEngine`.
-- For each feature read, the reader/converter will pass the feature to the `ValidationEngine` for processing.
+- Readers can make use of `handleSyntacticError` to report `ValidationException` errors as they happen on the stream parsing.
+- The reader will call the validation engine's `validateFeature` when it parses a feature correctly so the engine can call the feature semantic validations.
-- When an annotation is completed (e.g., upon encountering a delimiter or a change in sequence accession), the reader/converter will notify the `ValidationEngine` to perform any final annotation-level validations.
+- When an annotation is completed (e.g., upon encountering a delimiter or a change in sequence accession), the reader/converter will notify the `ValidationEngine` to perform any final annotation-level validations by calling `validateAnnotation`.

 **Extending the Framework (Adding New Validations):**
 - **Define a Validation Rule:** New validation checks will be implemented as classes that implement the `Validation` interface, typically also implementing `FeatureValidation<T>` or `AnnotationValidation<T>`.